Alexander-C-Carnes/docusarus-demo/deploy-test/docs/firebolt/getting-started/quick-start-guide.md

 ---
-title: Getting Started
+title: Quickstart Guide
 sidebar_position: 1
 ---

-# Getting Started Guide
+# Quickstart Guide
 Getting your app up and running on Firebolt takes just a few simple steps.

 Most of your app's code is dealing with your own content and services, and rightfully so!
 However, there are a few minor APIs that your app will need to call in order to function in a Firebolt-compliant manner.
 Most of these APIs require just one line of code.